-The SLCIs provide a measure of the impact of price change on out-of-pocket expenses incurred by selected household types to obtain a fixed basket of consumer goods.
+The SLCIs provide a measure of the impact of price change on the out-of-pocket expenses incurred by selected household types to obtain a fixed basket of consumer goods.
 In calculating an average measure of this type it is necessary to recognise that some items are more important than others.
-Measures of expenditure on each of the expenditure classes are obtained from the latest available HES, which is the only authoritative source of data on the expenditures of different household types.
+Measures of expenditure on each of the expenditure classes are obtained from either the latest available HES or HFCE.

-The 2009–10 HES included additional sampling of age pensioners and other government transfer recipient households.
-Analysis of these results showed that expenditure weights at the capital city level were sufficiently reliable for all household types, with the exception of self-funded retirees, thus improving the alignment and scope of the price collection and expenditure weights.
+Like the 2009–10 HES, the 2015–16 HES included additional sampling of age pensioners and other government transfer recipient households.
+Analysis of these results showed that expenditure weights at the capital city level were sufficiently reliable for all household types, thus improving the alignment and scope of the price collection and expenditure weights.

-With the exception of interest charges, all price movements used in the SLCIs are sourced from the CPI typically at the expenditure class level.
-The collection of prices in each capital city is largely carried out by trained field staff.
+With the exception of interest charges, all price movements used in the SLCIs are sourced from the CPI, typically at the expenditure class level.
+The collection of prices in each capital city is largely carried out by trained ABS staff.
 Prices are collected in the kinds of retail outlets and other places where metropolitan households purchase goods and services.
 This involves collecting prices from many sources such as supermarkets, restaurants, travel agents and schools.
 Prices are collected by personal visits, telephone or internet as appropriate.
+The ABS is also utilising administrative and transactions datasets as a method of obtaining prices for use in the CPI.
 The frequency of price collection by item varies as necessary to obtain reliable price measures.

 As the SLCIs aim to measure price changes for a fixed basket of goods and services over time, identical or equivalent items must be priced in successive periods.
 However, as items available in stores are constantly changing, these changes in the quality must be identified and adjusted for to ensure that the index reflects only 'pure' price changes.
 These adjustments take place during the compilation of the CPI and are also used in the SLCIs price movements.